wg21908/tech/learning_journey_01/README.md

-# learning_journey_01 — Linux kernel orientation & first contribution notes
+# Learning Journey 01 — Linux kernel orientation & first contribution notes

 This directory contains introductory notes for getting oriented in Linux kernel development and documenting a first upstream contribution.
 The files below move